πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Press "Run"...

-Confirm that *p = 99; rewrites the value of n.
-That is what it means to "indirectly change a value via a pointer".
+Notice how *p = 99; rewrites the value of n.
+That's what it means to change a value indirectly, through a pointer.

 Related lessons